AmyRayDroui/melingo-tarnslator-task/README.md

 # Melingo Tarnslator Task
-This web app allows users to see the translation of words into Spanish with some examples
+This web app allows users to see the translation of words into Spanish with some examples.

 ## Getting Started
 ### Using Code